Skip Navigation

 (v) if a case appears suitable for allocation to the fast track or multi-track, require the parties to file proposed directions by the date specified in the notice.

-(1A) The court will always serve on any unrepresented party the appropriate directions questionnaire.
+(2) The court shall serve on any unrepresented party the appropriate directions questionnaire.

-(2) Where there are two or more defendants and at least one of them files a defence, the court will serve the a notice under paragraph (1) –
+(3) Where there are two or more defendants and at least one of them files a defence, the court shall serve the a notice under paragraph (1) –

 (a) when all the defendants have filed a defence; or